0x6b/gh-mdp/README.md

 A GitHub Flavored Markdown live preview server that:

+- Watches all markdown files in the directory tree (respects `.gitignore`)
-- Reloads changes automatically
+- Reloads changes automatically with DOM diffing (preserves scroll position)
-- Preserves your scroll position as much as possible
-- Offers GitHub-style rendering
+- Offers GitHub-style rendering with syntax highlighting and Mermaid diagrams
 - Serves relative links (images, files) from the markdown's directory
 - Renders linked markdown files with the same template
 - Integrates all resources into a single binary (no internet connection required)
 - Can be used as a `gh` extension
-- Runs quickly

 ## Installation